Neurodiversity information for parents and young people

 Diabetes test

-The test for diabetes is called an oral glucose tolerance test (sometimes known as OGTT).
+The test for gestational diabetes is called an oral glucose tolerance test (sometimes known as OGTT).
 It measures your body’s response to a sugary drink.

 Important instructions